adam2305/Food-Order-App/README.md

 python using the FastAPI framework.

 ## Backend
-To access more detailed data on the API you can access the documentation :
+To access more detailed data on the API you can access the documentation:
 ``bash
    http://120.0.0.1:8000/docs
    http://120.0.0.1:8000/redoc